Kwara rated first, best in UBEC project execution in North Central

-Kwara State has been rated first among its equals in the north-central states based on the approach is adopted for the ongoing school infrastructural development, said the National APC Media on Thursday.
+Kwara State is first among its equals in the north central states for the approach it adopted for the ongoing school infrastructural development, the National APC Media has said.

-Meantime, Governor AbdulRazaq, assured the team that no effort will be spared in the ongoing strive to reposition the education sector, even as he called on all relevant stakeholders to key in.

-The national team, which is on a nationwide tour of APC States that received UBEC grants to assess how the funds are being utilised, arrived at Kwara on Sunday and concluded its tour of projects on Thursday.
+The national team was on a nationwide tour of APC States that received UBEC grants to assess how the funds are being utilised.

-In his remarks, Kwara state Governor AbdulRahman AbdulRazaq appreciated the team for their objective assessment of the projects executed and assured them that actions will be taken to effect some of their recommendations.
+Kwara Governor AbdulRahman AbdulRazaq appreciated the team for their objective assessment of the projects executed and assured them that actions will be taken to effect some of their recommendations.

 AbdulRazaq, who spoke through Deputy Governor Kayode Alabi, said no effort will be spared in the ongoing strive to reposition the education sector, even as he called on all relevant stakeholders to key in.